phpmentors-jp/domain-kata/README.md

 ## Features

-* Interfaces for use cases, entities, repositories
+* Interfaces for use cases, entities, repositories, and specifications

 ## Installation